 The University of Chicago does not charge a college application fee for students applying for need-based financial aid.
-For students not applying for need-based financial aid, our application fee is $75, and can be submitted through the Common Application or Universal Application.
+For students not applying for need-based financial aid, our application fee is $75, and can be submitted through the Coalition Application, Common Application, or Universal Application.

 Ask your secondary school counselor to complete the Secondary School Report and to submit it along with an official transcript.
-All high school counselors and teachers have the option of submitting letters of recommendation and school forms online via the Universal Application or Common Application.
+All high school counselors and teachers have the option of submitting letters of recommendation and school forms online via the Coalition Application, Universal Application, or Common Application.
 Teachers and counselors may print out and submit these forms on paper even if you submit your application online.

 Give these forms to teachers who know you well and can write about your strengths as a student.
 We require two recommendations from teachers who have taught you in an academic subject.
 All high school counselors and teachers have the option of submitting letters of recommendation and school forms online via the Coalition Application, Universal Application, or Common Application.
 Teachers and counselors may print out and submit these forms on paper even if you submit your application online.

 UChicago requires an ACT or SAT score, and we use your best results if you send multiple test scores to us.
 Official SAT or ACT scores should be sent to the University of Chicago from the testing agency, even if your scores appear on your transcript.
 UChicago’s SAT code is 1832; the ACT code is 1152.
 We do not require any SAT Subject Tests.
 While we would of course like to receive your scores before the appropriate deadline, for the Early Action deadline, we will accept November SAT scores and October ACT scores and for the Regular Decision deadline, we will accept January SAT scores and February ACT scores.
 We do not require the optional essay component of the ACT test.

 Learn more about test scores on our FAQ page.